We are going Off-the-grid, no place for hot water showers or wifi.

-Traveling to others countries with completely different type of food may give you some lingering GI (tummy) symptoms, be prepared for that.
+Travelling to others countries with a completely different type of food may give you some lingering GI (tummy) symptoms, be prepared for that.

-No. Luggage is limitated to 1 soft rucksack per person.
+No. Luggage is limited to 1 soft rucksack per person.

 Unfortunately, we can not allow any trolley or hard suitcase (please, don’t ask us to make an exception).
 Space is very limited for each of us.

-You should also bring a very small backpack to carry your items for one day, because that particular day the car won’t be able to acces the place where we will overnight but a donkey will!
+You should also bring a very small backpack to carry your items for one day because that particular day the car won’t be able to access the place where we will overnight but a donkey will!

 We will not ask you to carry your rucksack while running.

 IMPORTANT!
 Watch this before you join this trip

 Be aware some days we will be pretty isolated, so we don’t really have an option to choose which accommodation we prefer because there’s only one.
 A hotel in Marrakesh, yes, but from then on, a kind of hostels/houses where they have a room prepared to welcome guests.
 As they are so little, we don’t have the option for single rooms, we will be sharing up to 5 or 6 sometimes.
 Everybody in his / her own bed.

 I’m a single runner, is there an up-charge since I’m alone and don’t want to be sharing room?

 Unfortunately, as said before, we can not offer single rooms.
 All rooms are shared and in consequence, we do not have any extra charge for singles.